 As a public entity under Title II or a public accommodation under Title III, a health care provider must reasonably modify its policies, practices, and procedures to avoid discriminating against an individual with a disability.
 This may mean adapting the way something is done to best accommodate the individual.
 Policies, practices, and procedures must be carefully thought out to include individuals with disabilities, though the health care provider does not have to make a modification that would fundamentally alter its programs, activities, goods, services, or facilities.

 Even though there may be cost to a health care provider to comply with the ADA, a health care provider covered by Title II or III may not pass the cost to an individual with a disability or group of individuals with a disability.
-Any surcharge for modifications, auxiliary aids or services, or removal of physical barriers is not allowed.
+Any surcharge for reasonable modifications, auxiliary aids or services, or removal of physical barriers is not allowed.

 Nondiscrimination in Programs, Services, and Activities

 A key aspect of Title II is that individuals with disabilities must be provided an equally effective opportunity to participate in or benefit from a public entity’s aids, benefits, and services.
 An individual may not be denied participation or excluded from a program based on their disability.

 Under Title III, an individual with a disability may not be denied full and equal enjoyment of the “goods, services, facilities, privileges, advantages, or accommodations” of a public accommodation.
 An individual with a disability must be given equal opportunities to participate, benefit, and receive the benefits of a public accommodation in the most integrated setting appropriate.

 In short, in order to comply with the ADA, health care providers must apply the concept of equal opportunity to their operation.